-In April 2017, we entered into the SAA with M.D.
-Anderson under which we and M.D.
+On April 17, 2017, the Company entered into a Strategic Alliance Agreement (the "SAA") with M.D.
+Anderson Cancer Center ("M.D.
+Anderson") under which the Company and M.D.
 Anderson agreed to conduct clinical and preclinical research studies.
-Per the terms of the SAA, we agreed to provide total funding not to exceed approximately \$14.2 million for the performance of the multi-year studies under the SAA.
-In return, we will acquire all rights to inventions resulting from the studies and have been granted a non-exclusive, sub-licensable, royalty-free, and perpetual license to specified background intellectual property of M.D.
-Anderson reasonably necessary to exploit, including the commercialization of, any invention.
-We have also been granted certain rights in clinical data generated by M.D.
+The Company agreed in the SAA to provide total funding not to exceed approximately \$14.2 million for the performance of the multi-year studies under the SAA.
+In return, the Company will acquire all rights to inventions resulting from the studies and has been granted a non-exclusive, sub-licensable, royalty-free, and perpetual license to specified background intellectual property of M.D.
+Anderson reasonably necessary to exploit, including the commercialization thereof.
+The Company has also been granted certain rights in clinical data generated by M.D.
 Anderson outside of the clinical trials to be performed under the SAA.
-The SAA's term shall continue in effect until the later of the fourth anniversary of the SAA or the completion or termination of the research and receipt of all deliverables due to us from M.D.
+The SAA's term shall continue in effect until the later of the fourth anniversary of the SAA or the completion or termination of the research and receipt by us of all deliverables due from M.D.
 Anderson thereunder.
-In the year ended December 31, 2017, we paid \$1.4 million under the SAA which amount has been classified as a long-term asset and will be amortized to research and development expenses in accordance with our research and development accounting policy, based on enrollment and other factors.
-There were no costs recognized in association with the SAA with M.D.
-Anderson in the year ended December 31, 2017.
+In May 2017, the Company paid \$1.4 million under this agreement.
+This amount was recorded as a long-term prepaid asset at December 31, 2017 on the consolidated balance sheet, and reclassified to short-term at March 31, 2018 based on planned enrollment and other factors.
+The Company has not recorded any expense associated with the M.D.
+Anderson SAA for the three months ended March 31, 2018.